ide3a/cid-mobility-workshop/README.md

 ## Running the Workshop Material

+First, download this repository using either `git` or simply clicking `Code` -> `Download ZIP` on the GitHub website.

-To install the Python requirements for running the simulation in a Jupyter notebook, run:
+Within the repository directory, we now  install the Python requirements for running the simulation in a Jupyter notebook:

 ```
 python3 -m venv venv              # create venv